pronovic/vplan/README.md

 [![release](https://img.shields.io/github/v/release/pronovic/vplan)](https://github.com/pronovic/vplan/releases/latest)
 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org/)

+_Note: As of January 2025, I have migrated my home automation infrastructure from SmartThings to Home Assistant, so I no longer use this software.
+It does work, and is still a decent example of how to accomplish SmartThings automation via the public API and a personal access token.
+However, the repository is archived and you should consider this code to be unmaintained._

+---

 Vacation Plan Manager is a platform that manages a vacation lighting plan for one or more SmartThings locations tied to a single SmartThings user.